*If you do not meet these eligibility requirements, please meet with your OGE Advisor for this program early in the process to discuss your options.

 There are six housing options:

-If you live in a Kollegium, Residential Community, Living & Learning Community, or Rented Room you are responsible for preparing your own meals in a shared kitchen.
+If you live in a Kollegium, Living & Learning Community, or Rented Room you are responsible for preparing your own meals in a shared kitchen.
 DIS provides a small stipend each semester to help offset the cost of meals.
 If you live in a Folkehøjskole or Homestay some meals are provided by your housing, you will not receive a food stipend.

 We are committed to making study abroad accessible to all interested and eligible students.
 We hope that students with accessibility needs will pursue study abroad opportunities and use the available support services on campus for assistance and advice when necessary.